 Method

-Mix cherries, sugar, cornstarch, and cherry juice (or 1/2 cup water if using fresh) in a saucepan.
-Cook over medium heat until thickened, about 5 minutes.
-Stir in the caramel sauce.
+For the filling, combine the cherries, sugar, cornstarch, and cherry juice (or 1/2 cup water, if you’re using fresh cherries instead) in a separate saucepan.
+Cook over medium heat until it thickens up, about 5 minutes total.
+Stir in the caramel sauce once it’s there.

-Line a preheated 10-inch skillet with one crust.
-Pour in the filling.
-Scatter pecans over the top of the filling.
-Cover with the second crust, crimp edges, cut vents.
+Line your preheated 10-inch skillet with one crust, pour the filling in, then scatter the pecans across the top.
+Cover with the second crust, crimp the edges, and cut a few vents.

 Bake at 400°F for 40-45 minutes.

-The pecans toast further inside the pie as it bakes, picking up a caramelized quality that pairs exactly right with the cherry-caramel filling.
+Inside the pie, the pecans keep toasting as it bakes, picking up a caramelized edge that pairs perfectly with that cherry-caramel filling underneath.
 Don’t skip toasting them first — raw pecans go soft in there.

 Make-Ahead Notes